 Palliative Care Navigators also support general practitioners and other healthcare professions, including those who work in palliative care units, acute care and aged care services to organise and link people to appropriate palliative care, supports or services.

-Palliative Care Connect is funded by the Australian Government through the Palliative Care Navigation Pilot program.
+Palliative Care Connect is supported by funding from the Australian Government Department of Health and Aged Care through the South Australia Palliative Care Navigation Pilot program.

 What is palliative care?

-Palliative care helps people of all ages to live their life as fully and as comfortably as possible when living with a life-limiting or terminal illness.
+Put simply, palliative care helps people of all ages with a life-limiting illness, live their life as fully and as comfortably as possible.

 Palliative care identifies and treats symptoms which may be physical, emotional, spiritual or social.

 Palliative care can be accessed from the time of diagnosis.
 Accessing palliative care early gives people the ability to control their symptoms more effectively, build a therapeutic relationship with their healthcare team, and in some cases, has been proven to prolong life.

 Palliative care is a family-centred model of care, meaning that family, friends and carers can also receive practical and emotional support in their caring role and in grief and bereavement.

 What is bereavement support?

 Bereavement support is available for those experiencing grief and sorrow due to the death of a loved one.